Probing the absolute density of the Earth's core using a vertical neutrino beam

 In principle, it is enough to have one baseline to measure the average density of the Earth's core.
 However, if a neutrino factory is built, it's main purpose will be the determination of $\deltacp$ and other sub-leading effects, which means that (for a muon energy of $50 \, \mathrm{GeV}$) $L= 3 \, 000 \, \mathrm{km}$ is a typical baseline for that purpose (\cf, \figu{labs} for potential detector sites).
 Therefore, we show in \figu{th13dep} the precision of the measurement of $\bar{\rho}_{IC}$ with $L=2 \cdot R_E$ as function of the critical parameter $\stheta$ in combination with $L= 3 \, 000 \, \mathrm{km}$ to reduce the errors of the oscillation parameters.
 Note that we have chosen the longest possible core-crossing baseline, which is a rather optimistic assumption at first. \figu{th13dep} demonstrates that $\stheta \gtrsim 10^{-3}$ is a prerequisite to obtain high precisions, which also applies to the measurement of $\bar{\rho}_{C}$ (not shown).
-Since the matter density information mainly comes from the appearance channels ($P_{e \mu}$ and $P_{\bar{e} \bar{\mu}}$), it is not very surprising that the precision of the measurement is suppressed by $\stheta$.
 By comparison of the shaded contours (includes correlations) and the dashed curves (no correlations), it also demonstrates that the combination with $L= 3 \, 000 \, \mathrm{km}$ is very close to the optimal (correlation-free) performance.
 In \Tab~\ref{tab:results}, the per cent errors are listed for different selected values of $\stheta$, where also the values for the core crossing baseline alone and for the measurement of $\bar{\rho}_{C}$ for an inner core touching baseline are shown.
 From \figu{th13dep} and \Tab~\ref{tab:results} one can easily see that each core crossing baseline alone is almost correlation-free for large values of $\stheta$, whereas for small values of $\stheta$ the $L=3 \, 000 \, \mathrm{km}$ baseline provides valuable additional information to reduce correlations.
 The reason for this is that the correlation with $\deltacp$ is rather unimportant for large values of $\stheta$ at these very long baselines, where the contribution from the solar oscillations becomes MSW effect suppressed (see, \eg, \Ref~\cite{Huber:2003ak}).
 From \Tab~\ref{tab:results}, we can finally read off a $1 \sigma$ error of less than one per cent for $\rho_{IC}$ under optimal conditions, \ie, for large $\stheta$ and long enough baselines.

 Let us now restrict these optimal assumptions somewhat.
 As it is obvious from \figu{labs}, there may not always be potential detector locations especially for inner core crossing baselines.
 Therefore, we show in \figu{siteres} the precision of the measurement for a somewhat smaller value of $\stheta = 0.01$ as function of the actual detector location for the laboratories as given in the plot labels.
 In this case, the optimal precision for the inner core crossing baselines of about $2\%$ can not be reached because there is nothing besides water on the opposite sides of the main laboratories.
 However, a precision of $3\%$ is easily reachable, since, because of the spherical geometry, baselines through the inner core travel long distances within the inner core for a large region of the inner core shadow region projected onto the Earth's surface.
 The same, in principle, applies to the outer core crossing baselines.